PWACG: Partial Wave Analysis Code Generator supporting Newton-conjugate gradient method: Performance Test

 While NTCG+AutoDiff excels in finding the global optimum, its requirement for computing the HVP results in significantly higher memory usage compared to methods that only compute the first-order derivative, imposing limitations on its use.
 To facilitate comparison, we evaluated the memory usage under different data scales by varying the number of MC phase-space sample events used for integration, while keeping the model unchanged.
 As depicted in Fig.~\ref{fig-mem}, when the data volume is relatively small, the memory usage of NTCG+AutoDiff is approximately twice that of the iMinuit+AutoDiff method.
 Moreover, as the number of integration sample events increases, the memory usage of NTCG+AutoDiff grows at a faster rate.
 When the number of integration sample events reaches 3,000,000, the memory usage exceeds the 16GB capacity of the V100 GPU, leading to overflow.
 However, practical PWA typically does not require more than 1,000,000 integration sample events.
 Therefore, even for slightly more complex PWA models, NTCG+AutoDiff is sufficient to meet practical needs.
 In the event that future PWAs necessitate larger data volumes and correspondingly larger-scale integration samples, PWACG can effectively support this through multi-GPU parallelization.

 Multi-GPU parallel computing can effectively mitigate the limitations of insufficient memory on a single GPU and substantially enhance fitting efficiency.
 In order to fully showcase the acceleration capabilities of multi-GPU parallel computing, we conducted parallel tests using different numbers of GPUs while maintaining the model and data scale unchanged.
 It is important to note that, at present, PWACG exclusively supports multi-GPU computation on a single node.
 However, in the future, support for multi-GPU parallelism across nodes could be implemented through MPI.
-Figure~\ref{fig-bm05} illustrates the distribution of time spent on fitting using different numbers of GPUs under the condition of 1,200,000 integration instances.
+Fig.~\ref{fig-ave-bm5} illustrates the average time consumed in different numbers of GPUs under the condition of 1,200,000 integration instances.
 The results demonstrate that PWACG has undergone significant optimizations for multi-GPU parallel computing, with multiple GPUs delivering substantial performance improvements.